 - To develop collaboration with other academic institutions.

-All programs offered by the Faculty of Arts and Sciences (except the programs in Turkish Language and Literature) are in English, which enables the Faculty to attract international students from all over the world.
-Offering our programs in English not only enables the students to have access to up-to-date information but also provides an excellent opportunity to the graduates in their future careers throughout the world.
-The presence of many international students contributes to the diversity within the Faculty and creates a richer learning environment to all students.
+Many of the programs offered by the Faculty of Arts and Sciences (except for the programs in Turkish Language and Literature, BSc in Psychology (Turkish) and Urban Archeology and Cultural Heritage Master's Programs (with and without thesis)) are offered in English.
+Over the last three years, the faculty established four undergraduate programs, all of which are in English, and four Master's programs, two of which are in English.
+Furthermore, ten new double major programs and two minor programs were established in this period, all of them in English.
+This enables the faculty to attract students from all over the world.
+Offering our programs in English not only enables the students to have access to up-to-date information, but also provides an excellent opportunity to the graduates in their future careers throughout the world.
+The presence of many international students contributes to the diversity within the faculty and creates a richer learning environment for all students.

-The Faculty of Arts and Sciences has been graduating students from all over the world for over 20 years.
+The Faculty of Arts and Sciences has been graduating students from all over the world for 30 years.
+As of the beginning of 2022, the faculty has graduated 4575 undergraduate students, 815 Master's students, and 163 PhD students.
 We are proud that many of our graduates have successful careers in different areas, and many others have continued their education in highly respected universities.

-Our Faculty has been offering graduate programs – M.A., M.Sc., and Ph.D. – in several disciplines for many years.
-We have graduated over 50 Ph.D.s and over 150 M.A./M.Sc. students, with all the Ph.D. students graduating with publications in internationally respected academic journals.
+Our faculty has been offering graduate programs – M.A., M.Sc., and Ph.D. – in several disciplines for many years.
+We have graduated over 160 Ph.Ds. and over 810 M.A./M.Sc. students, with all the Ph.D. students graduating with publications in internationally respected academic journals.

 Members of the Faculty of Arts and Sciences have been publishing books and chapters in books by internationally respected publishers, as well as articles in internationally respected journals, in various disciplines.
+The numbers of publications and citations have been increasing yearly.
+For instance, in the year 2021, 155 publications and over three thousand citations have appeared on Web of Science, which is the highest ever in the faculty's history and making the faculty the strongest within the university.
+Furthermore, faculty members have several awards for their research and have been ranked among the leading researchers in their fields.
 Faculty members have also received significant grants from important scientific foundations such as TÜBİTAK.

 Areas That Need Development